dmytronako/deep-image-orientation-detection/README.md

 ## Dataset

-The model was trained on a diverse dataset to ensure robustness and accuracy.
-The training data includes:
+The model was trained on several datasets:

 - **Microsoft COCO Dataset:** A large-scale object detection, segmentation, and captioning dataset ([link](https://cocodataset.org/)).
+- **AI-Generated vs. Real Images:** A dataset from Kaggle ([link](https://www.kaggle.com/datasets/cashbowman/ai-generated-images-vs-real-images)) was included to make the model aware of the typical orientations on different compositions found in art and illustrations.
 - **Personal Images:** A small, curated collection of personal photographs to include unique examples and edge cases.
-- **AI-Generated vs. Real Images:** A dataset from Kaggle ([link](https://www.kaggle.com/datasets/cashbowman/ai-generated-images-vs-real-images)) was included to make the model aware of the typical orientations on different compositions found in art and illustrations.

 The combined dataset consists of **45,726** unique images.
 Each image is augmented by being rotated in four ways (0°, 90°, 180°, 270°), creating a total of **182,904** samples.
 This augmented dataset was then split into **146,323 samples for training** and **36,581 samples for validation**.